hchen549/cs638/README.md

 <p float="left" align="middle">
   <img src = "images/Categorical variable.png"><br>
-  <b>Figure 9. </b>Relationship between categorical variables with daily bike ridership
+  <b>Figure 9. </b>Relationship between categorical variables with daily bike ridership.
+Data from [3].
 </p>

 It can be seen that bike users are most active in summer and least active in the winter.
 We also observe a slightly higher level of bike usage during the weekend compared to the weekdays.
 The peak hour is usually around 7 - 8 am and 4 - 5 pm, which aligns with the rush hour for the commuters.
 Interestingly, we also find that there are more bike users during the winter or summer break in comparison with the regular school session.
 This phenomenon can be attributed to the high bike usage level during the long summer break which is displayed in the subplot in the upper-left corner.